How to Get Reimbursed as Trustee

 Which Expenses Can be Reimbursed?

 Reasonable expenses that directly benefit the trust estate can be reimbursed from trust funds.
 They include:

 Attorney’s Fees: You’ll want to retain an experienced Trust attorney to guide you through the trust administration process.
 Any attorney’s fees incurred during the trust administration are reimbursable from the trust estate.
 (We don’t recommend administering a trust on your own.)

 Death Certificates: The cost of obtaining death certificates from the county in which the decedent passed is reimbursable from the trust estate.

 Burial & Funeral Expenses: This includes the cost of a coffin, embalming, cremation, funeral, etc. All of these costs are reimbursable from the trust estate.

-Reasonable transportation: This might include gas for trust-related errands, bus/train fare, Uber/Lift fees, a necessary flight to handle trust-related business, or a modest vehicle.
-It would not include buying yourself a new Mercedes Benz.
+Reasonable transportation: This might include gas for trust-related errands, bus/train fare, Uber/Lyft fees, a necessary flight to handle trust-related business, or a modest vehicle.
+It would not include buying yourself a new Mercedes-Benz.

 Which Expenses Cannot be Reimbursed?